-PX for Mortgage is an end-to-end software solution.
-It enhances and automates the mortgage process – from loan origination to post-close to correspondent lending/servicing – so you can close more loans faster with fewer resources.
+Enhance and automate your entire mortgage process – from origination to post-close to correspondent lending/servicing – allowing you to close more loans faster with fewer resources.

-- Visual tags: Originators and processors can tag loan documents to visually identify where documents are in a process (i.e. “waiting for signature”) or any document-specific decisions or exceptions.
+- Visual tags: Originators and processors can tag loan documents to visually identify where documents are in a process (e.g. “waiting for signature”) or any document-specific decisions or exceptions.

 - Bookmarks: Users can bookmark extracted data for future one-click access.
 For example, a user can bookmark a page as “First Payment Date” so if someone in post-closing needs to see that date, they can click on the bookmark which will take them directly to that document page.

-PX for Mortgage helps you finish the post-close process as quickly as possible so you can sell to the secondary market or onboard into servicing.
-Since the secondary market often drives priorities, we added ad-hoc prioritization to PX for Mortgage’s features.
+With our Mortgage Solution, lenders can quickly finish up the post-close process and sell loans to the secondary market or onboard into servicing faster.
+Since the secondary market often drives priorities, our solution allows for ad-hoc prioritization and more.

 This means financial institutions can change teams’ priorities for short-term prioritization on a monthly, weekly and even daily basis.

 The number one challenge with correspondent loans is validating documents against data.
 Many organizations perform this process with the stare-and-compare method.
 However, comparing countless documents to collected data is grueling and error-prone.
-PX for Mortgage offers a different approach by turning your business policies into automated workflows.
+We offer a different approach by turning your business policies into automated workflows.

-- An OCR (optical character recognition) capability extracts key data from documents.
+- An optical character recognition capability extracts key data from documents.

-- Documents and loan data automatically run through your business policies so PX for Mortgage can perform a comparison and flag exceptions.
+- Documents and loan data automatically run through your business policies, perform a comparisons and flag exceptions if found.
 Instead of wasting employees’ time reviewing information that’s wrong and right, the software reviews everything and they only have to spend time looking at and resolving incorrect information.

 - It presents the user with a prioritized list of exceptions.